 Art & Design

-The Library is open all day and students can use the library at break, lunch time and for an hour each evening after school.
-There is homework club.
+The Library is open all day and students can use the library at break and lunch time.
+There is also a homework club, borrowers club and quiet study hour each evening after school

 Students are voted onto the School Parliament which meets regularly with the Head Boy and Girl to discuss a wide range of issues.
 Each form also elects Charity Reps who work with the relevant head of House to oversee their fundraising events

 The achievement of students within lessons is recognised by House Learning Awards.
 All House Learning Awards are communicated to Parents via Email and contribute towards the End of Year Subject Awards.
 Parents and students are invited to celebrate both these and other achievements during the annual Awards Evenings.
 In addition the Principal’s Award is awarded to students who have displayed exceptional commitment to the school ethos and students who have shown exceptional commitment to their House over a period of at least a year can be awarded House Colours.

 Trophies for outstanding contribution to all areas of the curriculum are presented annually to students in Key Stage 3 and 4.